 - Carthage College

 Dr. Neil Scharnick (’99) is an Assistant Professor of Theatre and serves as coordinator of Carthage’s one-of-a-kind New Play Initiative, commissioning new work by award-winning playwrights and premiering them at Carthage.
 Joining the Theatre faculty at Carthage full-time in 2004, Scharnick earned his Ph.D. in Theatre & Drama at the University of Wisconsin-Madison in 2015, his M.A. in Theatre from Northwestern University in 2001, and a B.A. in both Religion and Communication & Performing Arts from Carthage in 1999.

 Prof. Scharnick has presented his work at the annual conferences of the Association for Theatre in Higher Education (ATHE), the Association for Asian Performance (AAP), and at UW-Madison’s Center for Early Modern Studies.
-He is also a member of Literary Managers and Dramaturgs of the Americas (LMDA) and Christians in Theatre Arts (CITA) and is a Stage Directors and Choreographers Society (SDC) Associate.
+He is also a member of Literary Managers and Dramaturgs of the Americas (LMDA) and Christians in Theatre Arts (CITA), and is a Stage Directors and Choreographers Society (SDC) Associate.
 His primary research and production interests include Restoration theatre, new play dramaturgy, theatre and faith, and ensemble and experimental playmaking and performance.

 Scharnick has been on staff and directed at Milwaukee’s Acacia Theatre Company; he has also served as a guest lecturer as part of Milwaukee Chamber Theatre’s ViewPoints series.

 His most recent publication is a review of Philip Salim Francis’s book, When Art Disrupts Religion: Aesthetic Experience and the Evangelical Mind is PRS: Performance, Religion, and Spirituality.